iiab/iiab/roles/proot_services/README.md

    Optionally, security can be improved by using standard SSH key-based authentication via the `~/.ssh/authorized_keys` file.

 3. Start the SSH service.
-At Termux's high-level CLI, run:
+In Termux's high-level CLI, run:

    ```
    sshd